Best Practices for CX Touchpoint Surveys

 Once you’ve identified the key metric(s) to include, you really only have room for a few more questions.
 A shorter survey will result in higher response rates, so pick your questions wisely.

-For each Touchpoint, consider the variables most likely to impact the customer’s experience.
+For each touchpoint or stage, consider the variables most likely to impact the customer’s experience.
 These variables are your Key Drivers.

 Key Drivers vary throughout the customer journey, but all of them have the potential to impact CX metrics, churn, and revenue.
-Understanding the important variables at every Touchpoint is an important step in your CX program.
+Understanding the important variables at every point in the customer journey is an important step in your CX program.

 How can we use results?

-On your Dashboard, CX metrics can be reviewed quickly to see trends over time and to review and compare performance between Touchpoints.
+On your Dashboard, CX metrics can be reviewed quickly to see trends over time and to review and compare performance between Tags associated with critical touchpoints.
 Still, this is only part of the picture.
 CX metrics can deliver the answer to “What do they think of us?” but they don’t directly answer the follow-up question: “Why do they feel this way about us?”

 Adding Key Drivers allows you to drill down on why your customers chose a certain NPS, CSAT, or CES rating.
 Whether you’re viewing a Key Driver Analysis Report for a specific project or reviewing Key Drivers for multiple Touchpoints together, these results give you a clear view of where and how you need to take action for the greatest potential improvement.